 Staying safe during a heatwave – advice

-20 June 2025 - An amber health alert has been issued by UKHSA and the Met Office for London.
-It is expected to be in place until 23 June.
+08 July 2025 - A yellow heat health alert has been issued for London by the UK Health Security Agency.
+It is expected to be in place from 9 July at 10am until 15 July at 10am

 We advise anyone travelling to our hospitals to stay in the shade as much as possible between 11.00am and 3.00pm, and to drink plenty of fluids.